Junior Series 2023: A Coaches Perspective

 Surfing Competitions

 For those that don’t know surfing competitions normally involve 15 or 20 min heats where surfers try to pick the best and biggest waves to surf – they are then marked on manoeuvres that can be as simple as basic turns through to radical airs, tubes and for the longer boards nose rides.
 There is a lot of psychology involved, fitness, good equipment decisions, a lot of pre training and skill building and at the end of the day luck.
 As a coach its my job to guide my team through this process in training and competition.
-As an athlete I’ve been lucky enough to win national competitions in longboarding, bodyboarding and even the occasional short boarding event (as an old guy).
+As an athlete I’ve been lucky enough to win national competitions.
 I also know what its like to surf against some of the best surfers in the world and both exceed expectations and feel the pressure and underperform.
-These lessons I have learned I try and pass on to the team and when inevitably they have highs and lows in the competitions be there to support.
+These lessons I try and pass on to the team and when inevitably they have highs and lows in the competitions be there to support.

 So where are we with our current group of Belhaven Surf Club juniors?
-I have identified below National event results in 2023 only and I’ve only included what I regard as their best achievements (top 4 in Scotland in the series or the national champs).
+I have identified below National event results in 2023 only and I’ve only included what I regard as their best achievements (top 4 in Scotland in the junior series, national champs or comps).

 12yrs Joel Christopherson – 2nd U12 Junior Series 2023, 2nd U12 Mixed Nationals 2023